 Offering content in exchange for customer data has long been an incentive for drawing in customers and building loyalty.
-Today, organisations are often challenged by how to solve for the distribution of content across channels at scale to enable personalisation.
+Today, organizations are often challenged by how to solve for the distribution of content across channels at scale to enable personalization.

 Marketers have always struggled with enabling business users to manage content for seamless CX – with or without support from their technical counterparts.
-Years ago, they realised that solving for content was turnkey in their marketing tactics and digital footprint.
-So, here’s a bit of a history lesson:
+Years ago, they realized that solving for content was turnkey in their marketing tactics and digital footprint.
+So here’s a bit of a history lesson:

 Platforms that were once considered web content management systems slowly transitioned to enterprise content management systems (CMS).
-In recent years, a shiny new term has circulated; “digital experience platform” commonly called DXP.
-It sounds impressive, we agree.
-The term has the industry abuzz about the new technology that will solve single-source content at scale for personalisation.
-But does it really?
+In recent years, a shiney new term has circulated; “digital experience platform” commonly called DXP.
+It sounds impressive, I agree.
+The term has the industry abuzz about the new technology that will solve single-source content at scale for personalization.
+But, does it really?
 How does a DXP stack up to a CMS and what are the differences and similarities?
 It’s been hard to wade through the marketing speak and get to the heart of what a DXP is and what can it provide.
-We are here to help!
+I am here to help.